MikeBishop/http-layering/draft-bishop-decomposing-http.md

 ## Reliable delivery

-HTTP does not provide the concept to higher layers that some data was received while some was not.
+HTTP does not provide the concept to higher layers that fragments of data were received while others were not.
 If a request is sent, it is assumed that either a response will arrive or the transport will report an error.
 HTTP itself is not concerned with any intermediate states.

 There are many ways for a transport to provide reliable delivery of messages.
 This may take the form of loss recovery,